Advised by

 Assessment

 Holistic education demands development of all aspects of individual’s personality including cognitive, affective and psychomotor domains.
 A holistic assessment of learner includes co-scholastic areas of Life skills, Attitudes and values, Sports and Games as well as Co-curricular activities.
 Due importance is given to participation in co-curricular activities like music, dance , art , dramatics and other areas of interests.
-CCE helps in reducing stress of students by identifying learning progress of student at regular time intervals on small portions of content.
+The present evaluation system helps in reducing stress of students by identifying learning progress of student at regular time intervals on small portions of content.
 It involves learners actively in the learning process by recognizing and encouraging specific abilities of students and improves students performance by identifying their learning difficulties right from the beginning of the academic session.

-The students of XI and XII also have five major examinations two mid term exam and one terminal exam, model exam and annual exam at the end of the year.
 A minimum of 33% is required to pass these exams.
 Promotions to the next class will be based on the performance in all the exams.

 For KG students the evaluation is mainly based on their involvement and activities in the learning process.